Reading-eScience-Centre/coverage-jsapi/NdArray.md

 ### .get(i,j,...)

-Returns the element `i,j,...` from the array, which is either a number or `null` (for missing data).
+Returns the element `i,j,...` from the array, which is either a number, a string, or `null` (for missing data).

 #### Parameters